theglobaljukebox/minutage/README.md

 # Minutage Data

+The Minutage dataset contains information on the phrasing and breath patterns in a global sample of songs.

 This repository is for pulling, formatting, validating and cleaning the Minutage dataset.

 Data is presented in three data tables within raw/